When are permutation invariants Cohen-Macaulay?: Existence of Universal Secondaries

 The cokernel $Q_d\otimes \FF_p$ is an $\FF_p$ vector space of dimension $\tau(d)$ for all good primes $p$.
-Thus $Q_d$ is a finitely generated torsion free $\ZZ_S$-module.
-Every finitely generated torsion-free module over a PID (such as $\ZZ_S$) is free.
+Since $\ZZ_S[V]^G_d$ is a finitely generated $\ZZ_S$-module, $Q_d$ is also a finitely generated $\ZZ_S$-module.
+Hence the classification of finitely generated modules over a PID applies.
+If there were a prime $p$ of $\ZZ_S$ for which $Q_d$ had $p$-torsion then the rank of $Q_d \otimes \FF_p$ would exceed $\tau(d)$.
+Since no such prime $p$ exists, $Q_d$ is a torsion free $\ZZ_S$-module.
+Thus $Q_d$ is a free $\ZZ_S$-module since it is a finitely generated torsion free module over the PID $\ZZ_S$.